vbaconnet-ledger/developer-portal/_docs/nano-app/load.md

 <!--  -->

 <!--  -->
-{% include alert.html style="important" text="If you are a Mac or a Windows user, you should use a Linux Virtual Machine to load the application to a Nano S." %}
+{% include alert.html style="important" text="If you are a Mac or a Windows user, you should use a Linux Virtual Machine to load the application to a Nano S or Nano S Plus." %}
 <!--  -->

 ## 1. Define the udev rules